Battle of Bayonne: Commentary

 While Habert was unaware that the war was over when he launched his expedition on 16 April, Thouvenot had no such excuse.
 He was responsible for causing over 1,700 pointless casualties in a war that he knew was lost.
 Wellington called Thouvenot a "blackguard" because he believed the Frenchman knew that war was over and deliberately attacked when the Allies had relaxed their guard.
 Colville thought Thouvenot was "well intentioned" but influenced by fanatical subordinates.
 After agreeing to the armistice, Thouvenot announced, "I will not have the English treated like demi-gods, as they have been at Bordeaux, and I have put a stop to the foolish demonstrations which might have taken place here".

 Oman considered that there are four situations in which the governor of a besieged fortress might justifiably attack the besiegers.
 (1) If the commander sees that surrender is inevitable, but there is a chance for the garrison to escape.
 This was successfully carried out by Antoine François Brenier de Montmorand's French garrison at the Blockade of Almeida in 1811.
 (2) When the commander believes that an attack will drive away the besiegers.
 This was successfully done by the Spanish garrison at the Second siege of Girona in 1808.
 (3) If the commander sees that the besieging force is making progress, he can launch a sortie for the purpose of wrecking the siege works and damaging the artillery.
 This was done by Louis Emmanuel Rey's French garrison during the Siege of San Sebastián in 1813.
 (4) When the commander believes that terrain that was not part of the original fortress can be seized and fortified.
 According to Oman, none of the four situations applied to the Bayonne sortie.
 Thouvenot was not attempting to break out, nor did he have any chance of driving away Hope's corps.
 Thouvenot could not try to damage the siege works because no batteries were armed with cannons.
 Finally, Thouvenot did not intend to hold any ground outside the fortress.
-The sortie was a pointless but costly exercise.
+The sortie was a pointless and costly exercise.